Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 [Example of alerts shown in Model Configurator here]

-In the dashboard the Alerts shold appear at the top of screen.
+In the dashboard the Alerts should appear at the top of screen.

 __ Alert Types__

 **Alerts can appear in 3 unique states:**

 + **Persistent** - these alerts remain visible until the user dismisses it with the ` [X] `, or close icon.
 Time duration doesn't apply to these alert types.
-+ **Dismissable** - these remain visible until the user has either dismissed it with the `[X]` or the time duration has been completed.
++ **Dismiss-able** - these remain visible until the user has either dismissed it with the `[X]` or the time duration has been completed.
 + **Wispy** - This will remain visible until the time duration has been completed.  there is no `[X]` icon on this alert type and the user cannot dismiss it early.
 This is done to force the user to see this alert for the full time period.

 __Sizing__

 Alerts should have a minimum width of 60% of their container (see alerts in components section for more details).
 Alert text should wrap to as many lines as necessary without truncation.
-Alerts should also be centered within their container or withtin the canvas of the workspace.
+Alerts should also be centered within their container or within the canvas of the workspace.

 __Alert Stacking__

-When more than one alert appears at the same timoe stack them so that the most recent alert is placed on top and the rest appear in chronological order.
+When more than one alert appears at the same time stack them so that the most recent alert is placed on top and the rest appear in chronological order.

 __Alert Batching__